litmuschaos/v1-litmus-docs/docs/pod-network-loss.md

   `kubectl apply -f chaosengine.yml`

+### Watch Chaos progress

+- View network latency by setting up a ping on the affected pod from the cluster nodes

+  `ping http_address`

 ### Check Chaos Experiment Result

 - Check whether the application is resilient to the Pod Network Loss, once the experiment (job) is completed.
 The ChaosResult resource name is derived like this: `<ChaosEngine-Name>-<ChaosExperiment-Name>`.

   `kubectl describe chaosresult <ChaosEngine-Name>-<ChaosExperiment-Name> -n <application-namespace>`

-### Test Chaos progress

-- During Chaos progress interval View Pod Network Loss (tc pocket loss) inside targeted container , By setting Up Traffic control (tc) tool in targeted container .Check Ping Simulate Internet connections.

-  `ping http_address`

 ## Application Pod Network Loss Demo  [TODO]